 /research-and-planDecomposes broad goals into focused sub-plans via domain research, dependency analysis, and scope bounding.
 Each sub-plan drafted upfront via /draft-plan; outputs a meta-plan for /run-plan.

 /draft-planAdversarial plan drafting.
 Multiple agents research, draft, review, play devil's advocate, refine over up to 3 rounds.
 Scope check escalates to /research-and-plan when the task is too big.
+Optional brainstorm flag runs an interactive design dialogue first; optional quiz flag runs an interactive requirements interview first.

 /plansPlan dashboard.
 View index, find next ready plan, batch-execute.